abdullah-cse/SmartScaleWEB/content/_index.md

     subtitle: Those answer you need to know.
     background: gray
     faq_items:
-      - question: SmartScale is newly launch.
+      - question: SmartScale is newly launched.
 Can we Trust?
         answer: >-
           ## Lorem ipsum